octobercms/docs/backend-relations.md

 <a name="extend-view-widget"></a>
 ### Extending the View Widget

 Provides an opportunity to manipulate the view widget.
-> **Note**: The view widget has not yet fully initialized, so not all public methods will work as expected!
-For more information read [How to remove a column](#remove-column).

 For example you might want to toggle showCheckboxes based on a property of your model.

     public function relationExtendViewWidget($widget, $field, $model)
     {